mgarvie/PRED_PREY_SIM_FD2D/README.md

     copyright.txt,    PRED_PREY_SIM copyright details.
     jacobi.m,    MATLAB code for iteratively solving the (square) system of linear equations Ax = b. gauss_seidel.m    A variation (usually an improvement) of JACOBI.

+PRED_PREY_SIM is distributed under the GNU GPL; see the License and Copyright notice for more information.

 ## Reference